ga-cabrera/Basic-Portfolio/README/README.md

 Photos aren't in the equation yet, but they will turn up soon.

 I'll be updating this website as the months go by.
 I'll keep you updated!

+<UPDATE> 7.28.2019

+page has been completed.
+All photos have been added to the webpage and portfolio page has been fixed.
+Now all photo headers are in front of photos, just as planned.